Expert Editors. Exceptional Service. Proven Results.

 If you’re a serious writer, you probably know that it takes a lot more than talent to be successful.
 Whether you publish traditionally or independently, your odds of success are best when you’re uncompromising about the quality of what you write and diligent in preparing for all the other demands that go with getting published and cultivating a wide readership.

 Our first priority at The Editorial Department is to help you master your craft and create books that stand out in a highly competitive marketplace.
 Our second priority is to provide exceptional support for everything else.

 If your goal is to publish traditionally, our literary agent consultants and editors with big-house acquisitions experience will help you navigate the submissions process.
-If you’re publishing independently, our cover designers, formatting specialists, copyeditors, and project managers will help you achieve the highest design and production standards.
+If you’re publishing independently, our experienced publishing support team can connect you with exceptional book designers and provide a clear guidance and support through the entire process.
 Once your release is planned or your book is out, you can count on our experienced book marketing team for hands-on coaching, planning, and support.

 Publishing is an industry that demands a lot of its authors, and we have the experience and know-how to help you with every step of the journey.